 Vespa parked outside a house

 If you’re in for an authentic Italian experience, there is no better way to get around Italy than on the famous scooter, the Vespa.
 These Italian marvels are known worldwide for their design, reliability, and enjoyment since they were created in 1946.
-While we don’t think you’ll want to ride a Vespa cross-country from Milan to Naples like the example mentioned above, there is no better way to travel through the Italian countryside or to explore a city.
+While we don’t think you’ll want to ride a Vespa cross-country from Milan to Naples like the example mentioned above, there is no better way to travel through the Italian countryside or explore a city.

 If you’ve never ridden a scooter or a motorcycle before, we recommend going on a Vespa tour to get you situated.
-Any of the major tours offered throughout the country will include a lesson at the start to teach you how to ride.
+Any major tours offered throughout the country will include a lesson at the start to teach you how to ride.
 And once you get the hang of it, riding a Vespa will be as easy as riding a bike — literally!

 Vespa In Front of